harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/ci-bitrise-plugin.md

 ---
-title: Use the Bitrise plugin step
+title: Use the Bitrise step
 description: Use Bitrise Integrations in your Harness CI pipelines.
 sidebar_position: 50
 ---

-With the **Bitrise plugin** step, you can use [Bitrise Integrations](https://bitrise.io/integrations/steps) in your Harness CI pipelines.
+With the **Bitrise plugin** step (also called the **Bitrise** step), you can use [Bitrise Integrations](https://bitrise.io/integrations/steps) in your Harness CI pipelines.
 For more information about plugins in CI pipelines, go to [Explore plugins](./explore-ci-plugins.md).

 :::info